billy-w-playground/billy-w-nfl/SETUP_GUIDE.md

        github_token = "github_pat_...your token..."
        github_repo  = "billy-w-playground/formula-nfl"

 3. Rerun.
-The Walters tab now shows *** Save board to repo**.
-Hit it each week before kickoff; boards land in `history/2026_wk01.csv`, and the History tab grades them automatically once games finish.
+The Walters tab now shows a slate picker and a **Save to repo** button.
+Boards land in `history/2026_wk01.csv` and the History tab grades them automatically once games finish.

-The first save for a week wins — the app warns instead of silently overwriting, because a board re-saved after kickoff is no longer a prediction.
+**Saving across a week.** A week's games kick off on different days, so save each slate before it plays: Tuesday save the Thursday game, Sunday morning save the Sunday slate, Sunday night save the Monday game.
+The slate picker defaults to whatever is still unsaved, saved games show a ✓ on the board, and a checkbox hides them.
+Merging is per game and the FIRST snapshot always wins — a rerun after results are known can never overwrite a real prediction.